berndruecker/flowing-retail/payment-rest/README.md

 ![Microservices](docs/v5.png)

-See [payment5.bpmn](src/main/resources/payment5.bpmn) for the workflow model.
+See [payment5.bpmn](src/main/resources/payment5.bpmn) for the workflow model (hint: use the free [Camunda Modeler](https://camunda.com/download/modeler/) to show this model graphically).

 See [index.js](node-customer-credit-worker/index.js) for a worker fetching work from Camunda in Node.js.